karmab/kcli-plan-samples/openshift4/README.md

 ### Adding more workers after initial installation

+- with default settings, relaunch the plan with `kcli plan -f ocp.yml -P workers=new_number_of_workers -P deploy_bootstrap=false $cluster`
-- edit the generated kcli parameter file in `clusters/$cluster/kcli.yml` to change *workers* parameter
-- launch the plan with `kcli plan -f ocp.yml --paramfile=clusters/$cluster/kcli.yml $cluster`
+- if using parameterfile, first edit your parameter file and change *workers* parameter and then relaunch the plan with `kcli plan -f ocp.yml --paramfile=your_parameter_file -P deploy_bootstrap=false $cluster`
 - wait for certificate requests to appear and approve them with `oc get csr -o name | xargs oc adm certificate approve`

+### Cleaning up an install

+- Delete all the vms with `kcli plan -d $cluster --yes`
+- Delete the generated directory `rm -rf clusters/$cluster`

 ## architecture